ravi-jft/MySecondRepo/README.md

 # MySecondRepo
 Hi I am Ravi Kumar.
-I will be legend
+I will be legend.I know oneday I will create a history.
+No-one can stop me to doing this.